-This is ultimately up to you.
-While you might have support from friends or loved ones, you're the one choosing to wake up an hour earlier, or work on a project instead of binging Netflix shows in your free time.
+This may mean choosing to wake up an hour earlier than usual for extra time browsing online job boards or working on a project for your CV instead of binging Netflix shows in your free time.
+No one will force you to do these things, however.
+It’s up to you.
 Hold yourself accountable for pursuing your dreams, no matter how busy you might be.

 “Writing your goals down and having them handy to see as a reminder also helps,” Monahan added.
 “I like to give myself deadlines and track my progress against them each week.”

 Finding a job you’re passionate about is one thing.
 The real challenge may be sustaining that level of interest over time.
 Ideally, working a job you feel passionate about is enough to keep you going, but we’re human beings.
 At times, even something we love is going to lose its luster.
 Here are some techniques to stay motivated and excited about your job.

 The more you talk about something, the more real it becomes.
 Speak about your goals as often as possible, with as many people as you can, to keep your interest level high.